panambY/Used_Car_Price/README.md

 </p>

 I followed in this project the steps of the project management method called CRISP-DM.
 This method has undergone modifications aimed at the reality of a Data Science project and with that it was called CRISP-DS.

+Your main principle is doing the project following multiples cycles as the necessity.